Qarmatians: Qarmatian Revolution

 A change in leadership in Salamiyah in 899 led to a split in the movement.
-The minority Ismā‘īlīs, whose leader had taken control of the Salamiyah centre, began to proclaim their teachings that Imām Muḥammad had died and that the new leader in Salamiyah (Abdallah al-Mahdi Billah) was in fact his descendant come out of hiding and was the Mahdi (a Messianic figure who will appear on Earth before the Day of Judgment and rid the world of wrongdoing, injustice and tyranny).
-Qarmaṭ and his brother-in-law opposed this and openly broke with the Salamiyids; when 'Abdān was assassinated, he went into hiding and subsequently repented.
-Qarmaṭ became a missionary of the new Imām, Abdallah al-Mahdi Billah (873–934), who founded the Fatimid Caliphate in North Africa in 909.
+The minority Isma'ilis, whose leader had taken control of the Salamiyah centre, began to proclaim their teachings that Imam Muhammad had died and that the new leader in Salamiyah (Abdallah al-Mahdi Billah) was in fact his descendant come out of hiding and was the Mahdi (a Messianic figure who will appear on Earth before the Day of Judgment and rid the world of wrongdoing, injustice and tyranny).
+Qarmat and his brother-in-law opposed this and openly broke with the Salamiyids; when Abdan was assassinated, he went into hiding and subsequently repented.
+Qarmaṭ became a missionary of the new imam, Abdallah al-Mahdi Billah (873–934), who founded the Fatimid Caliphate in North Africa in 909.

-Nonetheless, the dissident group retained the name Qarmaṭī.
+Nonetheless, the dissident group retained the name Qarmati.
 Its greatest stronghold remained in Bahrain, which then included much of eastern Arabia as well as the islands that comprise the present state.
 It was under Abbasid control at the end of the ninth century, but the Zanj Rebellion in Basra disrupted the power of Baghdad.
-The Qarmaṭians seized their opportunity under their leader, Abu Sa'id al-Jannabi, a Persian who hailed from Jannaba in coastal Fars.
+The Qarmatians seized their opportunity under their leader, Abu Sa'id al-Jannabi, an Arabized Persian who hailed from Jannaba in coastal Fars.
 Eventually, from Qatar, he captured Bahrain's capital Hajr and al-Hasa in 899, which he made the capital of his state and once in control of the state he sought to set up a utopian society.

-The Qarmaṭians instigated what one scholar termed a "century of terror" in Kufa.
-They considered the pilgrimage to Mecca a superstition, and once in control of the Bahrayni state, they launched raids along the pilgrim routes crossing the Arabian Peninsula.
+The Qarmatians instigated what one scholar termed a "century of terror" in Kufa.
+They considered the pilgrimage to Mecca to be bid'ah (illicit innovation), and once in control of the Bahrayni state, they launched raids along the pilgrim routes crossing the Arabian Peninsula.
 In 906, they ambushed the pilgrim caravan returning from Mecca and massacred 20,000 pilgrims.

-Under al-Jannabi (ruled 923–944), the Qarmaṭians came close to capturing Baghdad in 927, and sacked Mecca in 930, The Qarmatians also sacked Medina.
-In their attack on Islam's holiest sites, the Qarmatians desecrated the Zamzam Well with corpses of Hajj pilgrims and took the Black Stone from Mecca to Ain Al Kuayba in Qatif.
-Holding the Black Stone to ransom, they forced the Abbasids to pay a huge sum for its return in 952.
+Under al-Jannabi (ruled 923–944), the Qarmatians came close to capturing Baghdad in 927, and sacked Mecca in 930, The Qarmatians also sacked Medina.
+In their attack on Islam's holiest sites, the Qarmatians desecrated the Zamzam Well with corpses of Hajj pilgrims and took the Black Stone from Mecca to Ain al-Kuayba in Qatif.
+They held the Black Stone for ransom, and the Abbasids paid a huge sum for its return in 952.
 They also besieged Damascus and devastated many of the cities to the north.
-They took opportunity to sack Salamiyya, as well as Tiberias, before the Abbasid authorities were able to regain control.
+They took opportunity to sack Salamiyah, as well as Tiberias, before the Abbasid authorities were able to regain control.

 The revolution and desecration shocked the Muslim world and humiliated the Abbasids, but little could be done.
 For much of the tenth century the Qarmatians were the most powerful force in the Persian Gulf and Middle East and controlled the coast of Oman and collecting tribute from the caliph in Baghdad as well as from a rival Isma'ili imam in Cairo, the head of the Fatimid Caliphate, whose power they did not recognize.